finagle/finch/CONTRIBUTING.md

 * Code and comments should be formatted to a width no greater than 120 columns
 * Files should be exempt of trailing spaces

+That said, the Scala style checker `sbt scalastyle` should pass on the code.

 ## Write Tests
 Finch uses [ScalaTest][2] with the following settings: